C7-Game/c7-game.github.io/index.md

 #### Known issues

 - It relies on having a Civilization III install on the machine and knowing where it is (via Windows registry or via CIV3_HOME environment variable)
-- This is more of a progress demonstrator and an early peek at the game and is not a fully functioning game
+- This is more of a progress demonstraton and an early peek at the game and is not a fully functioning game
-- There are many UI buttons displayed but don't do anything (but some do!)
+- Not all UI buttons perform an action
 - There is very little exception handling, so crashes to desktop may happen
 - Audio may cut off very quickly in some situations or not play at all
 - For Windows you may have to unblock the downloaded executable